firebase/functions-samples/quickstarts/uppercase-firestore/README.md

 1. Create a Firebase project in the
    [Firebase Console](https://console.firebase.google.com)
    > _Wondering why this step is needed?_ Even though the emulator will run this
-   > sample on your local machine, it needs to associate with a Firebase project
+   > sample on your local machine, it needs to interact with a Firebase project
    > to retrieve some configuration values.
 1. [Set up or update the Firebase CLI](https://firebase.google.com/docs/cli#setup_update_cli)
 1. Run `firebase emulators:start`
 1. Open the Emulator Suite UI
-   1. Look in the output of the `firebase emulators:start` command for the url of the Emulator Suite UI.
+   1. Look in the output of the `firebase emulators:start` command for the URL of the Emulator Suite UI.
 It defaults to [localhost:4000](http://localhost:4000), but may be hosted on a different port on your machine.
    1. Enter that URL in your browser to open the UI.
 1. Trigger the functions
-   1. Look in the output of the `firebase emulators:start` command for the url of the http function "addMessage".
+   1. Look in the output of the `firebase emulators:start` command for the URL of the http function "addMessage".
 It will look similar to:
       `http://localhost:5001/MY_PROJECT/us-central1/addMessage`
       1. `MY_PROJECT` will be replaced with your project ID